Feral goat: Ireland

-Feral goats were brought to Ireland over 4,000 years ago for their meat, milk, and hair.
-They are typically found in mountainous regions of Ireland and have no known predators, not even humans.
+Goats were brought to Ireland over 4,000 years ago for their meat, milk, and hair.
+Feral goats are typically found in mountainous regions of Ireland and have no known predators, not even humans.
 Feral goats are common in many areas of the Irish west coast including Counties Mayo, Donegal, and Kerry.
 There are about 5,000 goats in Ireland, and though they are not formally protected, they are often ignored by humans and not typically hunted.
 They are destructive when it comes to native species because they mainly eat grass, shrubs, and young trees, but as of now there is no plan to eradicate them from the country.